Masaaki88/ListenAndBabble/README.md

 # ListenAndBabble
-This repository is still work in progress.
-It contains mostly undocumented code.
+This repository is still work in progress and contains largely undocumented code.